roman-milk/roman-milk.github.io/anniversary.md

  He surmised all this unaware of how carried away they had become.
 No one mentioned the dance or the sudden disappearance of the maid.
 They didn't even allude to it merely nodding to their host as they quietly left.

  Next morning over breakfast at the hotel they would begin to unwind, beginning by reliving the dance, until Charlie had the nerve to mention how tight and eager she had been.
-Report_Story #1